Save the Children State of the World's Mothers report

 Millennium Development Goal 5 represents a change of two colors (75% reduction) for each nation.

 The Save the Children State of the World's Mothers report (SOWM report) is an annual report by the Save the Children USA, which compiles statistics on the health of mothers and children and uses them to produce rankings of more than 170 countries, showing where mothers fare best and where they face the greatest hardships.
-The rankings are presented in the Mothers’ Index, which has been produced annually since the year 2000.
+The rankings are presented in the Mothers' Index, which has been produced annually since the year 2000.

 The 2014 report focuses on saving mothers and children in humanitarian crises.
 It finds that over half the 800 maternal and 18,000 child deaths every day take place in fragile settings which are at high risk of conflict and are particularly vulnerable to the effects of natural disasters.

 The 2014 report ranks Finland the number one place to be a mother.
 Somalia in the Horn of Africa replaced Democratic Republic of the Congo (ranking 178th) as the worst place in the world to be a mother.
 The United States is down one spot from 2013, ranking 31st.
 Statistics show that 1 in 27 women from the bottom ranking countries will die from pregnancy-related causes.
-In addition, 1 in 7 children will die before his or her fifth birthday.
+In addition, 1 in 7 children will die before their fifth birthday.

 The 2015 report is the last edition of the report published on the Save the Children website.